FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: Vertical Training Process: FedV-SecGrad

 \textbf{Inference Threats and Prevention Mechanisms.} The dynamic nature of the inner product aggregation vector in Procedure \ref{alg:sg}, line \ref{alg:sg:ln:v}, may enable the inference attacks below, where the aggregator is able to isolate the inputs from a particular party.
 We analyze two potential inference threats and show how \textit{FedV} design is resilient against them.

-First, an honest-but-curious aggregator may be able to analyze the traces where some parties drop off; in this case, the resulting aggregated results will uniquely include a subset of replies making it easier to infer the input of a party.
-We analyze this threat from the feature and sample dimensions separately and show how to prevent this type of attack even under the case of an actively curious aggregator.
+An honest-but-curious aggregator may be able to analyze the traces where some parties drop off; in this case, the resulting aggregated results will uniquely include a subset of replies making it easier to infer the input of a party.
+This attack is defined as follows:

+\begin{definition}[Inference Attack] An inference attack carried by an adversary to infer party $p_i$ input $\pmb{w}_{p_{i}}^{\intercal}\pmb{x}^{(i)}_{p_{i}}$ or party's local features $\pmb{x}^{(i)}_{p_{i}}$ without directly accessing them. \end{definition} Here, we briefly analyze this threat from the feature and sample dimensions separately, and show how to prevent this type of attack even under the case of an actively curious aggregator.
+We formally prove the privacy guarantee of \textit{FedV} in Section~\ref{sec:sp}.